 We have two undercover car-parking spaces underneath the Hospital.
-Drive in from Byrne Avenue then Gears Lane, and walk up the back stairs that we share with our neighbours.
-And yes, you can park in front of the big green garage door - look out for the white signs.
+Drive in from Byrne Avenue then Gears Lane.
+Yes, you can park in front of the big green garage door - look out for the white signs.

-Unfortunately there is no longer parking available on Lyons Road, but plenty of timed parking located on both Gears and Byrne Avenues, very close to the clinic.
+Parking is no longer available on Lyons Road, but plenty of free, timed parking is located on both Gears and Byrne Avenues, very close to the hospital.

 Vaccinations are a very effective and important part of keeping your pet healthy, especially for preventing infections and diseases.
 Whether you own a dog, cat, ferret or rabbit, it is vital to provide your pet with proper vaccinations, beginning with a series of puppy and kitten shots then regular boosters throughout their adult life.
 Ask us about some modern vaccines that last for up to 3 years.